bindeman/scheduler/README.md

 ### Uploading a Schedule
 1. Add your schedule to the `master_template.xlsx` template, following the format in the template
+2. IDs can overlap for presenters and events, but must be unique in their category
+3. Use `https://` in all of your URLs
-1. Run `node processData.js` in order to real and upload all data in `master_template.xlsx`
+3. Run `node processData.js` in order to read and upload all data in `master_template.xlsx`

 ### Run
 1. Create a `.env` file and in that file add a line `DATABASE` equal to your mongoURI